-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Building Biodiversity into the LDF Evidence 2009 Provides the Council's Local Plan (Core Strategy) with evidence in respect of biodiversity and geodiversity, identifying both opportunities and constraints across Herefordshire.
-This document provides useful information in respect of Hereford and the market towns only.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water There is a lack of information about rural areas which means it will be necessary to gather and assess existing biodiversity and geodiversity data, in order to ensure that the Withington Group NDP can overcome any existing constraints and capitalise on opportunities to enhance habitats and their networks.
-Herefordshire Local Biodiversity Action Plan Evidence 2007 Focuses conservation efforts on the areas within Herefordshire that will result in the greatest benefit for ecological networks, habitats and species.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Biodiversity Action Plan Evidence 2007 Focuses conservation efforts on the areas within Herefordshire that will result in the greatest benefit for ecological networks, habitats and species.
 Integrating biodiversity objectives with other environmental, social and economic needs can provide a sustainable living and working environment that benefits both people and nature.
-Biodiversity The NDP can help to achieve the LBAP priorities.
+Biodiversity The Belmont Rural NDP can help to achieve the priorities set within the LBAP.
+Building Biodiversity into the LDF Evidence 2009 Provides the Council's Local Plan (Core Strategy) with evidence in respect of biodiversity and geodiversity, identifying both opportunities and constraints across Herefordshire.
+The study is focused on those parts of the county which are most likely to be subject to development pressures.
+Therefore, although the study addresses biodiversity interests in and around the peripheries of the city of Hereford, the parish is not covered in great detail.
+It does, however, identify ancient woodland in parts of Belmont and the local parks are thought to have a number of veteran trees.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water There is a lack of information about rural areas which means it will be necessary to gather and assess existing biodiversity and geodiversity data, in order to ensure that the Belmont Rural NDP can overcome any existing constraints and capitalise on opportunities to enhance habitats and their networks.